Manisha-Mengani/about-me/README.md

 - [hosted page](https://github.com/Manisha-Mengani/about-me)

 ## About
-*This page gives a detailed information to develop and publish a repository using GitHub pages.This also includes tools that are required to develop it.In the last you can view some stuff related to me down the contributer heading.*
+*This page gives a detailed information to develop and publish a repository using GitHub pages.This also includes tools that are required to develop .In the last you can view some stuff related to me down the contributer heading.*

 ## Recommended Tools